 44. company in order to perfo be kept abreast of any cor rm an analysis and draw up accounting implications and a prior report to the Board of Directors on the Complies X Complies partially □ Explain □ Not Applicable □ 45.
-That the risk management and control policy identify o r determine, as a mir nimum: social, environmental, pol ancial and non-financial ris itical and reputational risk among the financial or eco s and risks relating to corruption) which the agement model based on d or regulations so require or t c) The level of risk that the company considers to be a cceptable. d) Measures in place to mit materialise. tigate the impact of the risks s identified in the eve nt that they should - nformation systems to be uding contingent liabilities o Complies X Complies partia lly □ Explain 46.
-6. That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal risk control and management function should exist, performe by an internal unit or department of the company which is expressly charged with the followin responsibilities: nctioning of risk manageme nanage and quantify all mate b) Actively participating in management. n drawing up the risk strate egy and in importan decisions regarding risk c) Ensuring that the risk mapping laid down by the Bo anagement and control syst ard of Directors. ems adequately mitig ate risks as defined by the Complies X Complies parti ally 🗆 Explain 47. committee and the remuner the knowledge, aptitudes an mbers of the nomination and ation committee if they are so deeperience appropriate to members are independent d eparate - care be tak he functions that they en to ensure that they have Complies X Complies partia ally 🗆 Explain □ 48.
-That large-cap companies have separate nomination a nd remuneration con nmittees Complies □ Explain X N ot Applicable □ Explanation: independent, following the remembers of the Appointments hold the qualification as indep EEMENS GAMESA is compose ecommendations of the Good ( s and Remunerations Committed pendent.
-Three of the four indectors was decided to divide into two Governance Code of Li e of SIEMENS GAMESA pendent members of the sted Companies.
-Most of the A (composed of four members) e Board of Directors belong to
+That the risk management and control policy identify o or determine, as a mir imum: social, environmental, pol ancial and non-financial ris itical and reputational risk among the financial or eco s and risks relating to corruption) which the agement model based on d or regulations so require or t c) The level of risk that the company considers to be a cceptable. d) Measures in place to mit materialise. tigate the impact of the risks s identified in the eve nt that they should - nformation systems to be uding contingent liabilities o Complies X Complies partia ılly □ Explain □ 46. of the Board of Directors, rvision of the audit commit an internal risk control and partment of the company v management functio n should exist, performed nctioning of risk manageme nanage and quantify all mate b) Actively participating in management. n drawing up the risk strate egy and in important decisions regarding risk c) Ensuring that the risk mapping laid down by the Bo anagement and control syst ard of Directors. ems adequately mitig ate risks as defined by the Complies X Complies parti ally 🗆 Explain □ 47. committee and the remuner the knowledge, aptitudes an mbers of the nomination and ation committee if they are so deeperience appropriate to members are independent d eparate - care be take the functions that they en to ensure that they have Complies X Complies partia ally 🗆 Explain □ 48.
+That large-cap companies have separate nomination a nd remuneration com nmittees Complies □ Explain X No ot Applicable Explanation: independent, following the remembers of the Appointments hold the qualification as indep EEMENS GAMESA is compose ecommendations of the Good ( s and Remunerations Committed pendent.
+Three of the four indectors was decided to divide into two Governance Code of List of SIEMENS GAMES Appendent members of the sted Companies.
+Most of the (composed of four members) a Board of Directors belong to